-6. The inducer will pre-purge for 30 seconds and then the igniter will start its warm-up as follows:

-Initial Power up: After 30 seconds of igniter warm-up the gas valve (24 VAC) will then open.
+The inducer will pre-purge for 30 seconds and then the igniter will start its warm-up as follows: Initial Power up: After 30 seconds of igniter warm-up the gas valves (24 VAC) will then open.
 The igniter circuit will stay energized for 3 seconds after the gas valve opens.

-After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warmup is reduced by 3-seconds on each subsequent call for heat until ignition failure occurs.
+After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warm-up is reduced by 3seconds on each subsequent call for heat until ignition failure occurs.
 Upon ignition failure, the warm-up is increased by 3-seconds on the next try.
 If successful, the timing remains fixed at this level.
-In general, whenever ignition failure occurs the warm-up interval is increased by 3-seconds on the next try.
+In general, whenever ignition failure occurs the warm-up interval is increased by 3seconds on the next try.
 And if successful, it remains there.
+Minimum and maximum warmup time limits are set at 6 and 54 seconds, respectively.